-The RMII provided by the KSZ8863RLL is connected to the device's third MAC.
+The RMII provided by the KSZ8873RLL is connected to the device's third MAC.
 It complies with the RMII Specification.
-The following table describes the signals used by the RMII bus.
+Table 6 describes the signals used by the RMII bus.
 Refer to RMII Specification for full detail on the signal description.